drc-cs/FALL24-CS326/README.md

 There will be one quiz at the end of this course.
 The quiz will cover the theoretical and practical concepts covered in the lectures and homeworks.
 If you follow along with the lectures and homeworks, you will be well-prepared for the quiz.

 ------

 ## Academic Integrity [[link]](https://www.northwestern.edu/provost/policies-procedures/academic-integrity/index.html)

 Individual homeworks
 - Do not exchange code fragments on any assignments
-- Do not copy solutions from any source, including the web or previous CS 326 students
+- Do not copy solutions from any source, including the web or previous MSAI339 students
 - You cannot upload / sell your assignments to code sharing websites

 Group project